About Walkie Talkie

-2. One has to submit application to the Commission for the assignment of spectrum in a prescribed application form [Link-Z1] duly filled up along with the payment of spectrum allotment fees and inclusion of necessary papers.
+2. One has to submit an application to the Commission for the assignment of spectrum in a prescribed application form duly filled up along with the payment of spectrum allotment fees and inclusion of necessary papers.
 The prayer is then reviewed on the basis of NFAP as per Section 56 (1) of the Bangladesh Telecommunication ACT 2001.
-Thereafter, it is placed except the unlicensed band (as per NFAP) to the Spectrum Management Committee (SMC) for their opinion.
-The SMC comprises of 16 (Sixteen) members from the university, concerned security agencies of the government, concerned ministry and representatives from BTRC.
+Thereafter, it is placed except for the unlicensed band to the Spectrum Management Committee for their opinion.
+The SMC comprises 16 members from the university, concerned security agencies of the government, concerned ministry, and representatives from BTRC.
 The Commissioner of the Spectrum Division and Director of the Spectrum Management Directorate are respectively the convener and member secretary of the committee.
 It is worth mentioning that the sole responsibility of assigning spectrum belongs to the commission.
-According to the decision of the commission the spectrum is assigned to the applicant.
+According to the decision of the commission, the spectrum is assigned to the applicant.
 Four SMC meetings took place in a year and several important decisions regarding spectrum allocation were made in course of those meetings.

-4. The application will be made and signed only by the applicant or applicant’s authorized personnel.
-The Commission reserves the right to reject the application, if it is found that the information or documents provided for in this application are untrue, inaccurate or incomplete.
+4. The application will be made and signed only by the applicant or the applicant’s authorized personnel.
+The Commission reserves the right to reject the application if it is found that the information or documents provided in this application are untrue, inaccurate, or incomplete.

-5. Each applicant is required to pay taka 500.00 (Taka five hundred, which is non-refundable) as charge of the application form.
-One has to apply then collect the prescribed application form available in the office of the Commission.
+5. Each applicant is required to pay taka 500.00 as a charge for the application form.
+One has to apply and then collect the prescribed application form available in the office of the Commission.

-6. During the submission of application with all supporting documents, the applicant is required to pay a non-refundable evaluation fee of taka 5,000.00 (five thousand) for each application or case for purpose of covering the Commission’s costs of processing the application.
+6. During the submission of the application with all supporting documents, the applicant is required to pay a non-refundable evaluation fee of taka 5,000.00 for each application or case for purpose of covering the Commission’s costs of processing the application.

 7. The assignment of the frequency shall be conditional on the payment of the spectrum charges for the first year and other relevant fees specified by the Commission.

-8. The application form charge, evaluation fee and other fees payable in connection with the application and the license shall be paid through a crossed A/C Payee Cheque.
-In favour of the Bangladesh Telecommunication Regulatory Commission.
+8. The application form charge, evaluation fee, and other fees payable in connection with the application and the license shall be paid through a crossed A/C Payee Cheque.
+In favor of the Bangladesh Telecommunication Regulatory Commission.
 All payments must be made in Taka within the due date for payment.

 9. Approval of the application will be at the sole discretion of the Commission, which reserves the right either to accept or reject any application submitted.
 In the case of an unsuccessful application, the Commission shall inform the applicant the reasons as to why its application was unsuccessful.